jona-sassenhagen/leselini/dev_plan.md

 Any image in the root `images/` folder is auto-included in both dynamic quizzes—no CLI/YAML loader needed.

 The landing page displays two dynamic cards:
-- "All Images" → word-match dynamic quiz
+- "Which word matches the picture?" → word-match dynamic quiz
 - "Image Match" → image-match dynamic quiz

 Use: